Weight-loss - eating out; Healthy diet - eating out; Obesity - eating out

 - Some healthy choices include wonton soup, chicken skewer, and moo goo gai pan.

-- Select foods that have chickpeas or lentils, vegetables, and sauces made from yogurt.
+- Select foods that have chickpeas or lentils, vegetables, lean protein, and sauces made from yogurt.

 - Good choices include mulligatawny soup, tandoori chicken, chicken tikka, kebabs, whole-wheat naan bread, and lassi.